sachinmeenadev/CollegeManagementSystem/README.md

 # CollegeManagementSystem
-A small College Management System demo android application
+A small College ERP android application for managing Student, Faculty Members and Placements